qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 `i64` in particular may be used as part of calls to output recording functions;
 see the section on [output recording](#output-recording) for more details.

-For a program to be considered valid, it must make use of at least one qubit and perform at least one measurement.
-The `%Qubit*` and `%Result*` data types hence must be supported by all backends.
+The `%Qubit*` and `%Result*` data types must be supported by all backends.
 Qubits and results can occur only as arguments in function calls and are represented as a pointer of type `%Qubit*` and `%Result*` respectively, where the pointer itself identifies the qubit or result value rather than a memory location where the value is stored: a 64-bit integer constant is cast to the appropriate pointer type.
 A more detailed elaboration on the purpose of this representation is given in the next subsection.
-The integer constant that is cast must be in the interval `[0, nrQubits)` for `%Qubit*` and `[0, nrResults)` for `%Result*`, where `nrQubits` and `nrResults` are the required number of qubits and results defined by the corresponding [entry point attributes](#attributes).
-Since backends may look at the values of the `required_qubits` and `required_results` attributes to determine whether a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.
+The integer constant that is cast must be in the interval `[0, numQubits)` for `%Qubit*` and `[0, numResults)` for `%Result*`, where `numQubits` and `numResults` are the required number of qubits and results defined by the corresponding [entry point attributes](#attributes).
+Since backends may look at the values of the `required_num_qubits` and `required_num_results` attributes to determine whether a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.

 ### Qubit and Result Usage